Pittsford Village Chat

 The addition of ADA-compliant curb ramps matters beyond accessibility compliance.
 It means the design of these streets now accounts for everyone — people pushing strollers, people using mobility aids, older residents who need a predictable surface.
 A sidewalk that works for the most challenged walker works for everyone.

-What does it mean when two streets that felt like afterthoughts become genuinely walkable?
-What becomes possible — the conversations, the neighbors you pass, the route you actually take — when the infrastructure invites you to slow down?
+What becomes possible — the conversations, the neighbors you pass, the route you actually take — when the infrastructure genuinely invites you to slow down?

 What to Expect While It's Underway

-Construction is active now.
-Expect noise, equipment, and some disruption to the normal rhythm of these blocks while work is underway.
-As the project got underway, the village arranged for the contractor to hold an informal drop-in for residents — coffee and donuts, questions welcome — giving neighbors a direct line to the people doing the work.
+Construction wrapped this fall after an active few months on these blocks.
+As the project got underway earlier in the year, the village arranged for the contractor to hold an informal drop-in for residents — coffee and donuts, questions welcome — giving neighbors a direct line to the people doing the work.

-If you have questions during construction, the Village of Pittsford is the right starting point.
-The project is a Village initiative — your direct line is Village Hall at 21 North Main Street.
+If you have questions, the Village of Pittsford remains the right starting point.
+Village Hall is at 21 North Main Street.

 What's Possible When a Street Belongs to Everyone